checkstyle/sonar-checkstyle/README.md

 -----------------|---|---|---|---|---|---|---
 Checkstyle|5.6|5.6|6.1|6.4.1|6.12.1|...|7.1

 A majority of the Checkstyle rules have been introduced in the Sonar Java plugin.
-Copied rules are marked "Deprecated" in the Checkstyle plugin ONLY beacause Sonar plugin have similar rule , but a [some summary of map/replaced rules (a lot of mistakes)](http://dist.sonarsource.com/reports/coverage/checkstyle.html) is available.
+Copied rules are marked "Deprecated" in the Checkstyle plugin ONLY beacause Sonar plugin have similar rule but NOT a functionality, [some summary of map/replaced rules (beware of a lot of match mistakes)](http://dist.sonarsource.com/reports/coverage/checkstyle.html) is available.

 ## Usage
 In the quality profile, activate some rules from Checkstyle and run an analysis on your project.